 You should write at least 250 words.

 No one can deny that the technology has become an integral part of our daily lives.
-A side from all beneficial applications that we have living in, this fast moving world dependent on computers and mobile phones has distracted us from what is really worth in life.
-I completely agree with this statement because of both family as well as health concerns.
+Aside from all beneficial applications that we have living in, this fast moving world dependent on computers and mobile phones has distracted us from what is really worth in life.
+I completely agree with this statement because of both the family as well as health concerns.

-On the one hand, there is no doubt that the new technology offers new possibilities in all work places; for example, it increases productivity and also saves much of time, people now can work in real time, they do not have to wait to return to their offices to update records or to make a note, instead they directly access their mails and doing whatever they need even if they are at home.
+On the one hand, there is no doubt that the new technology offers new possibilities in all workplaces; for example, it increases productivity and also saves much of time, people now can work in real time, they do not have to wait to return to their offices to update records or to make a note, instead they directly access their emails and doing whatever they need even if they are at home.